DataFrame methods

 Note

-value_counts(column, fn=lambda df: df, max_rows=10, check_name=None, **kwargs)
+value_counts(subset=None, column=None, fn=lambda df: df, max_rows=10, msg=None, **kwargs)

 Displays the value counts for a column, without modifying the DataFrame itself.

-See Pandas docs for value_counts() for additional usage information, including more configuration options you can pass to this Pandas Checks method.
+See Pandas docs for value_counts() for additional usage information, including more options you can pass to this Pandas Checks method.

 Parameters:

-Name | Type | Description | Default |
+| Name | Type | Description | Default |

 |

-Column to check for value counts. |
+Column to check for value counts.
+Applied after fn.
+Kept for backwards compatibility. |

 int